-Research and inter-institutional partnerships that we create in society sciences, law, business education, and community engagement are aligned with Alberta's International Strategy of creating "externships": competitive placements for talented Albertans in international organizations, foundations, multilateral institutions and the private sector.
+Research and inter-institutional partnerships that the university creates in social sciences, law, business education, and community engagement are aligned with Alberta's international strategy of creating "externships:" competitive placements for talented Albertans in international organizations, foundations, multilateral institutions and the private sector.
 Work in family, contract, and tort law, and alternate dispute resolution provides core leadership in matters of interest to Albertans and practicing Alberta lawyers.

 Similarly, the university's research capacity in retail management, entrepreneurship and family enterprise, institutional dynamics of markets, behavioural accounting, and corporate development informs and advises private, municipal, and provincial sectors on matters of economic and business development.